rolfbecker/EE_3.07_Geodata_WS2022/gdms0020_Course_Preparation/gdal_conda_env.md

 ```

-**Workaround 2: Set the environment variable in your canda environment**
+**Workaround 2: Set the environment variable in your conda environment**

 On Windows use the Anaconda power shell and activate the conda environment you want to work with: